-40. Chile was concerned by persistent human rights violations, particularly at gender, ethnic and religious based discrimination against the Rohingya community.
+40. Chile expressed concern about persistent human rights violations, particularly gender-, ethnic- and religious-based discrimination against the Rohingya community.

-41. China appreciated the fact that Myanmar had actively implemented the National Women Development Strategy.
+41. China expressed appreciation for the fact that Myanmar had actively implemented the national women's development strategy.

-42. Costa Rica recognized progress achieved as part of the transition and the cease fire accords with ethnic groups.
+42. Costa Rica recognized progress achieved as part of the transition and the ceasefire agreements with ethnic groups.

-43. Croatia encouraged all stakeholders to turn transparent, inclusive, and participatory elections into a contribution to further democratization and peace.
+43. Croatia encouraged all stakeholders to turn transparent, inclusive and participatory elections into a contribution to further democratization and peace.

-44. Cuba noted important changes that took place but indicated that Myanmar still needed to take action on employment, education and food.
+44. Cuba noted important changes that had taken place, but indicated that Myanmar still needed to take action in the areas of employment, education and food.

-45. Cyprus acknowledged the positive measures taken by Myanmar since 2011 towards the implementation of its international human rights obligations.
+45. Cyprus acknowledged the positive steps taken by Myanmar since 2011 towards the implementation of its international human rights obligations.